PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab01_ClassificationAnalyses.md

 ## 0) Learning Objectives:
 Text:
 1. ...
-2. Implement, visualize, and evaluate a learning curve (optional)
+2. Implement, visualize, and evaluate a learning curve of a model trained on the youth care dataset (optional)
-3. Apply one-hot encoding to a dataset (optional)
+3. Apply one-hot encoding to the youth care dataset (optional)

 Table of contents:
 1. ...: Y hours